 “Wait,” Jay interjected.
 “You said Virgil Blue was here?
 Now?”

-“Then I’ll just take pictures.”
+“Then I’ll just take pictures and Dan can take notes.”
 Jay shook his camera.
 “You can supervise me, if you’d like, so I don’t disrespect the honorable Virgil.”